Ethan4242/Team-Selector/README.md

 ## Synopsis
-The Team Selector project assigns people to projects.
+The Team Selector assigns people to projects.

 The program will take the inputed data, and output a close to optimal assignment in seconds.
 This output file lists the members of each project and the average on the team for each factor (Ex: Year in school, ability, cost, etc..)